ohhdanielson/Assessment_1/README.md

 * agentframework.py
 * raster.txt

-Open both Assessment1.py and agentframework.py within Spyder and run the Assessment1.py file, the model will the run.
+Open both Assessment1.py and agentframework.py within Spyder and run the Assessment1.py file, the model will then run.

 ## Running the code